Zetosoft/ZetoEngine2D/README.md

  - **object.yScale = 1** The y scale of the object
  - **object.fill** The fill object of the object, can be an image or a gradient
  - **object.path** The path object of the object, `ZetoEnginePath` object is a wrapper for a `Path2D` object
+ - **object.worldTransform** A DOMMatrix object representing the world transform of the object

 And the following functions are available in the Engine Object class.